Dear Parents and Carers,

 Children are also given Dojo points, these have now replaced house points.
 Like house points these will be collected each week and at the end of each term, the house with the most points will be given a reward.
 You can follow your child’s progress on Dojo by logging on using the login your child brought home.

 Children will be expected to read at home with an adult.
 Please ensure you write a comment in the reading diary when they have read with an adult.

 We will be setting maths homework via Mathletics, a website that combines maths learning and interactive games, as well as handwriting practice.
-We aim to set this every Thursday to be handed in on the following Monday.

 Please ensure that every child has the following equipment named and in school every day:

 - A named jumper/cardigan and coat, especially in the cold weather

 - Water bottle

 Children regularly have an indoor and outdoor PE session therefore it is important that PE kits are in school at all times.